bifeng/nlp_paper_colletion/notes/BERT Pre-training of Deep Bidirectional Transformers for Language Understanding.md

   single sentence tagging tasks: concatenate the token representations from the top <u>four</u> hidden layers of the pretrained Transformer.

+### datasets

+To generate each training input sequence, we sample <u>two spans of text</u> from the corpus, which we refer to as “sentences” even though they are typically much longer than single sentences (but can be shorter also).

+They are sampled such that the combined length is $\le$ 512 tokens.

+### application

+According the training task of bert: Masked-LM、Next-Sequence-Prediction, so its more suitable for the similar task in application:

+1. two long sentence relation inference tasks.
+2. question answering (Cloze task)
+3. ...

 ### code